survoai/humalect-docs/docs/07-Datasources/Overview.md

 ## Can these datasources be used in production?

-These datasources are meant to be used in a ephermal way and are best suited for non-production workloads.
+These datasources are meant to be used in an ephemeral way and are best suited for non-production workloads.

 ## Is my data fault tolerant?

 All the data is safe as we use PVs and PVCs to store your data.
-All the data is stored in fault tolerant block storage with your cloud provider.
+All the data is stored in fault-tolerant block storage with your cloud provider.

 > **Tip:**